 The American Academy of Pediatrics states that the poisoning risks of pesticides are clear, from both acute and chronic exposure.
 Exposure to pesticides is linked to decreased brain function, pediatric cancers, and behavioral problems.

 As noted in this post on strawberry pesticides, the amount of toxins on your food can be significant.

-Toxins accumulate in your body (and aren’t easily expelled) are are part of what leads to most degenerative diseases known to man.
+Toxins accumulate in your body (and aren’t easily expelled) are part of what leads to most degenerative diseases known to man.

 Quick Fix for Pesticides

-When purchasing produce, we buy everything organic that’s found on EWG’s Dirty Dozen list, and the rest we buy non-organic (unless the organic is on a killer sale).
+When purchasing produce, we buy everything organic that’s found on EWG’s Dirty Dozen list, and the rest we buy non-organic (unless the organic is on a huge sale).
 If you can buy everything organic, then good on ya.
 But avoiding the most pesticide-riddled produce can help rid your life of high sources of toxins.